Zakzok/WareHouse-Manager/README.txt

 The model is fully explained in the paper.
+There are 9 premade problem files, as described in the paper.
 We trust that the comments in any ready-made problem file will guide you to creat your own problem files.

 To run what we call the 'default' enhsp-2020, use the following command, replacing